soundmountain/portainer_api_backupper/README.md

 # portainer_api_backupper
-bash script to backup all portainer stack compose files and a regular backup of portainer
+bash script to backup all portainer stack compose files and a regular backup of portainer via portainer API
 > [!WARNING]
 > **volumes are not included**